simon-ritchie/apysc/docstring_markdowns/apysc/_html/exporter.md

 ## `_display_debug_mode_ignoring_minify_setting_info` function docstring

-Display an information of ignoring minify setting if the debug mode is enabled.<hr>
+Display information of ignoring minify setting if the debug mode is enabled.<hr>

 **[Parameters]**

 - `minify`: bool
-  - Boolean value whether minify HTML and js or not.
-False setting is useful when debugging.
+  - A Boolean value indicates whether minify HTML and js or not.
+The False setting is helpful when debugging.
 - `verbose`: int
-  - If 0 is specified, message will not be displayed.
-1 or the other value will display the message.
+  - If 0 is specified, the apysc does not display a message.
+The apysc displays a message when this value is 1 or the other value.

 <hr>